smarthomej/addons/bundles/org.smarthomej.binding.tr064/README.md

 ### Fritz!Box Backup

 The `fritzbox` things can create configuration backups of the Fritz!Box.

-The default configuration of the Fritz!Boxes require 2-factor-authentication for creating backups.
+The default configuration of the Fritz!Boxes requires 2-factor-authentication for creating backups.
+If you see a `Failed to get configuration backup URL: HTTP-Response-Code 500 (Internal Server Error), SOAP-Fault: 866 (second factor authentication required)` warning, you need to disable 2-actor authentication.
-To use the rule-action you have to disable this (but beware: depending on your configuration this might be a security issue).
+But beware: depending on your configuration this might be a security issue.
 The setting can be found under "System -> FRITZ!Box Users -> Login to the Home Network -> Confirm".

 When executed, the action requests a backup file with the given password in the configured path.